MatthijsKamstra/haxejs/haxejs/externs.md

 Save this code as `DisplayToggle.hx`.

 Now we can use our external JavaScript directly within Haxe.
-If you use an IDE with autocompletion you will even get autocompletion using this class.
+If you use an IDE with autocompletion you will even get auto-completion using this class.

 Make sure that the `DisplayToggle.js` is embedded in your HTML file before you add your Haxe generated JavaScript file.

 ### Using: untyped

 Warning: This is not type-safe.
-Use this method only if you are quite sure about what you are doing.
+Use this method if you are sure about what you are doing.
 Somewhere in your Haxe code:

 	class Main {